Libyan cuisine: Breads

-In Libya, Tannour bread is the most common and popular type of bread.
+Tannour bread is the most common and popular type of bread.
 It is baked in a traditional clay oven heated by dry olive wood.
 Alongside tannour, shorter, thinner breads resembling small baguettes, eish fino, or ficelles are common and often referred to simply as khobz.
 These loaves are everyday staples frequently used for making sandwiches filled with tuna, sardines, cheese, jam, or chocolate spreads like Nutella.
 Other varieties include flatbread (mafrud), thin unleavened bread (raqaq), and pan-baked bread (taweh).
 Other types of bread in Libya include: